ollama/ollama/examples/python-json-datagenerator/readme.md

 In `predefinedschema.py`, a template has been specified in the prompt as well.
 It's been defined as JSON and then dumped into the prompt string to make it easier to work with.

 Both examples turn streaming off so that we end up with the completed JSON all at once.
-We need to convert the `response.text` to JSON so that when we output it as a string we can set the indent spacing to make the output attractive.
+We need to convert the `response.text` to JSON so that when we output it as a string we can set the indent spacing to make the output easy to read.

 ```python
 response = requests.post("http://localhost:11434/api/generate", json=data, stream=False)